Two of our restaurants top the list of the six best-looking restaurants in San Diego!

 Two of our restaurants top the list of the six best-looking restaurants in San Diego!

 	In addition to designing work for clients, Schoos has recently been creating his own new restaurant brands that he will design as well as co-own, including a new beach-themed coffee shop/restaurant called Beach Nation that opened this May in West Hollywood.
-He is also developing an Alpine-themed restaurant called Ludwig that will open next year at the Original Farmer’s Market/The Grove in L.A.
-This year, Schoos opened a new showroom/retail store called Schoos Night next to the Schoos Design offices in West Hollywood.
-Click here for info on Schoos Night.
+He is also working on a new Alpine-themed restaurant brand called Ludwig that is scheduled to open next year at the Original Farmers Market/The Grove in L.A.